wick3dr0se/arch-linux-installation-guide/README.md

 ----

 ### Boot Loader
-install a linux-capable [boot loader](https://wiki.archlinux.org/title/Boot_loader). for simplicity and ease-of-use I recommend systemd-boot, not grub for uefi. systemd-boot is not compatible with systems booted in legacy bios mode. systemd-boot will boot any configured efi image including windows.
+install a linux-capable [boot loader](https://wiki.archlinux.org/title/Boot_loader). for simplicity and ease-of-use I recommend systemd-boot, not grub for uefi. systemd-boot will boot any configured efi image including windows operating systems. systemd-boot is not compatible with systems booted in legacy bios mode

 ----